Skip to main content

 Journal Articles and book chapters

 “German Technology and Education for ‘Young Nations:’ The Cold War Politics and Aesthetics of Development Aid in two West German Government PR Films of 1961.”
-Mariana Ivanova and Juliane Scholz, (eds).
-Science on Screen and Paper: Media Cultures of Knowledge Production in Cold War Europe.
-New York: Berghahn Press.
-Forthcoming 2024.
+In Science on Screen and Paper: Media Cultures of Knowledge Production in Cold War Europe, edited by Mariana Ivanova and Juliane Scholz, 230-251.
+New York: Berghahn Press, 2024.

 "The Wall in People's Heads: Teaching About the Long-Lingering Aftermath of the Fall of the Berlin Wall."
 Hiram Maxim and Katherine Arens (eds.)
 Celebrating Janet Swaffar: A Festschrift.
 Austin: Agarita Press, 2023.
 111-146.